DreamOfTheRedChamber/leetcode/README.md

 #### Trie <a id="ds-trie"></a>
-* applicable when optimize for a list of words as dictionary, avoid recomputation for the same string prefix ( e.g. word search II, airbnb k distance question )
+* Use cases: applicable when optimize for a list of words as dictionary, avoid recomputation for the same string prefix ( e.g. word search II, airbnb k distance question )
-* iterative implementation much more concise than recursive implementation.
+* Definitions: iterative implementation much more concise than recursive implementation.
 ```java
 class TrieNode
 {